ctmhoang/PT-PHP/Notes.md

 ## Form
 * `$_REQUEST` = `$_GET` | '$_POST'
 * Avoid HTML inject `<?= value?>` use `htmlentites($value)`
+   * Do not call it after we put in the db, call it after we take data out of the db

 ## Error reporting
 * `error_reporting(E_ALL);`